Max Henry Ferrars

 Max Henry Ferrars (28 October 1846 – 7 February 1933) was a British colonial officer, author, photographer and university lecturer, mainly active in British Burma and later, in Freiburg, Germany.
 He served for 25 years in the Imperial East India Forestry Service and other public offices in colonial Burma, today's Myanmar.
 Together with his wife Bertha, Ferrars wrote and illustrated an extensive ethnographical and photographic study of the native cultures and societies, titled Burma and published in 1900.
+Further, Max and Bertha Ferrars were the grandparents of the British novelist Elizabeth Ferrars.

 From the 2000s onwards, Ferrars' life and work were primarily recognized by the Royal Geographical Society and the ethnographical museum in Freiburg, to which he had donated a number of Burmese cultural objects.

 The 2011 collection on articles on Bamar people at Human Relations Area Files called the book "chiefly remarkable for a wealth of photographs on all topics.
 These are unequalled in the literature."

 Early life and education

 Max Henry Ferrars was born on 28 October 1846 in Killucan, Ireland.
 He was the son of an Irish clergyman and a German mother.
 After studies at Trinity College Dublin, he moved to Germany in 1870 and specialised in forestry at the Royal Saxon Academy of Forestry in Tharandt, near Dresden.
 This academy, founded by renowned silviculturist Heinrich Cotta, was a leading institution, where forestry management was taught as a scientific discipline, including geometric survey of the forest, land management, biology and economics.